What Can Acupuncture Help You With?

 Call for a free consultation: (215) 275-6990

 Dr. Van Dinh is a licensed acupuncturist in Haddonfield, NJ.
-Van received his Masters Degree of Acupuncture from the Won Institute of Graduate Studies in Glenside, PA.
+Van received his Doctorate Degree of Acupuncture from the Won Institute of Graduate Studies in Glenside, PA.
 Van also studied abroad at the Wonkwang University for Traditional Korean Medicine in Iksan, Korea where he received a certificate of completion in the Korean Medicine Field Study.
 Van had the opportunity to treat many patients at the clinic with various ailments from physical to emotional with great success.
 Van is an adjunct at the Won Institute, where he is a clinic supervisor for the students.
-Prior to Traditional Chinese Medicine; Van received his undergrad degree in Kinesiology at Temple University which helped him understand the biomechanics of the human body.
+Prior to Traditional Chinese Medicine; Van received his undergraduate degree in Kinesiology at Temple University which helped him understand the biomechanics of the human body.

 Van’s fascination of the human body came at an early age from playing sports during his childhood.
 Van grew up in Cherry Hill, NJ and played football for Cherry Hill West High School.
 Van experienced many injuries throughout the years which led him to the wonders of acupuncture.
-On his free time; Van enjoys hiking, kayaking, biking, running, tennis, basketball, snowboarding, and just about anything that has to do with the outdoors.
+In his free time; Van enjoys hiking, kayaking, biking, running, tennis, basketball, snowboarding, and just about anything that has to do with the outdoors.

 Acupuncture has been used for over 3000 years old with great effectiveness.
 Acupuncture stimulates certain points in the body in order to promote blood flow and free flow of qi for the body to heal.
 Endorphins are then released to calm the nervous system and release tension that we carry from our everyday stress.

 An electric-stim machine that connects alligator clips onto the acupuncture needles in order to create more stimulation.
 We use this very frequently in the clinic to expedite the recovery period.